 In this study, we infected 97 genetically diverse B. cinerea isolates on a collection of domesticated tomato, S. lycopersicum, and wild tomato, S. pimpinellifolium, and quantified the interaction through lesion size in a detached leaf assay.
-Previous studies have examined B. cinerea resistance between domesticated and distantly related wild tomato species (i.e. S. lycopersicum and S. pimpinellifolium) using single isolates of pathogens (Egashira, Kuwashima et al. 2000, Nicot, Moretti et al. 2002, Guimaraes, Chetelat et al. 2004, Ten Have, van Berloo et al. 2007, Finkers, Bai et al. 2008).
+Previous studies have examined B. cinerea resistance between domesticated and wild tomato species using single isolates of pathogens (Egashira, Kuwashima et al. 2000, Nicot, Moretti et al. 2002, Guimaraes, Chetelat et al. 2004, Ten Have, van Berloo et al. 2007, Finkers, Bai et al. 2008).
 These previous studies typically used individual wild and domesticated tomato accessions that were the founders of mapping populations and found a wide range of B. cinerea resistance.
-However, it is still unknown how domesticated and closely related wild tomatoes compare for B. cinerea resistance using multiple plant genotypes and a population of the pathogen.
+However, it is still unknown how domesticated and wild tomatoes compare for B. cinerea resistance using multiple plant genotypes and a population of the pathogen.
 We selected accessions to sample major geographic origins of the progenitor species, and focused the domesticated germplasm on diverse mid- to late- 20th century improved germplasm (Lin, Zhu et al. 2014, Blanca, Montero-Pau et al. 2015).
 In this study, we asked whether B. cinerea virulence was controlled by host variation, pathogen variation, or the interaction between them.
 Lesion size of B. cinerea is a quantitative trait that was controlled by plant domestication status, plant genotype and pathogen isolate.
-We looked for evidence of specialization within our generalist pathogen population.
-While our B. cinerea isolates appear to be generalists across domestication in Solanum, a subset of isolates is sensitive to tomato domestication.
-Finally, we aimed to identify the genetic basis of variation in B. cinerea virulence on domesticated and wild tomato.
+Finally, we aimed to identify the genetic basis of variation in B. cinerea virulence on S. lycopersicum and S. pimpinellifolium.
 We conducted genome-wide association (GWA) in B. cinerea to identify pathogen loci where genetic variation leads to altered virulence across the host genotypes, including a specific test for loci that influence responses to crop domestication.
 Few studies have conducted GWA in plant pathogens for virulence phenotypes, and most of these were limited by few variable loci or few genetically distinct isolates (Dalman, Himmelstrand et al. 2013, Gao, Liu et al. 2016, Talas, Kalih et al. 2016, Wu, Sakthikumar et al. 2017).
-(Zhang, Corwin et al. 2017)To ensure that genetic inference was independent of the GWA method or SNP diversity reference, we repeated genetic analysis with two different association methods (bigRR and GEMMA) using SNPs called in comparison to two published B. cinerea genomes (T4 and B05.10).
-All methods converged on the same image of genetic architecture; virulence of B. cinerea is highly quantitative, with hundreds of significant SNPs with small effect sizes associated with lesion area on each tomato genotype.
+Our previously-sampled isolate collection includes genetic diversity across 272,672 SNPs (Figure S1) (Zhang, Corwin et al. 2017).
+We found that the genetic architecture of virulence of B. cinerea is highly quantitative, with hundreds of significant SNPs with small effect sizes associated with lesion area on each tomato genotype.
 Importantly, there is a subset of loci in the pathogen where allelic variation gives the isolates opposing responses to crop domestication.
 These pathogen loci could provide tools for understanding how domestication in tomato has influenced generalist pathogen resistance, to inform breeding efforts.

 Results